Why All Westworld Fans Will Love This Movie

 So, did it have a technologically advanced, futuristic setting with enviably sleek white furniture?
 Check.
 Did it challenge our conception of humanity?
 Check.
 Did it use its sci-fi premise to force us to confront our immorality and hedonistic tendencies?
 Double check.

-It's easy to think that Westworld's unique premise renders it the only installment in the sci-fi-meets-western genre.
+It's easy to think that Westworld's unique premise renders it the only instalment in the sci-fi-meets-western genre.
 But with the release of The Dark Tower, the genre just got a bit more crowded.

-Here’s why all fans of Westworld will want to head to the theater come August 4, when the much-anticipated first installment of Stephen King’s Dark Tower novels comes to the big screen.
+Here’s why all fans of Westworld will want to head to the cinema come August 18, when the much-anticipated first instalment of Stephen King’s Dark Tower novels comes to the big screen.